 Luckily the panic didn’t last for more than a few minutes.
 Cheryl was trying to do everything a person possibly could do so I wouldn’t feel the pressure of an actual classroom observation.
 She was so kind and patient and tried to get involved into my lesson (e.g. she was helping lower abilities to catch up with multiplication using the grid method).

-Indeed I was complshutterstock_211281496etely wrong when I thought that this lesson observation would be linked to my classroom practice and Cheryl would only criticize my teaching.
+Indeed I was completely wrong when I thought that this lesson observation would be linked to my classroom practice and Cheryl would only criticize my teaching.

 Quite the contrary, all her feedback was closely related to my professional development that could improve both my teaching practice and student performance.